ridwansr08/Prediction-of-the-number-of-Correctional-occupancy/README.md

 # Prediction-of-the-number-of-Correctional-occupancy
-Prediction of the number of Correctional occupancy in Indonesia from 2012 to 2021
+Prediction of the Number of Occupancy of Prisons in Indonesia from 2012 to 2021 Using Time Series and Forecast Algorithms

 ## Introduction
 This is the Repository about Prediction of the number of Correctional occupancy in Indonesia.
 To illustrate how much is the number of correctional occupancy for the next 6 months without any policy